snakeku/Home-Irrigation-System/README.md

 ---

 ## [Project Context](#projectcontext)
-Like every plant parent that shares and suffers that great deal of stress of leaving their plant babies alone at home while they are overseas, I have decided a DIY method using IOT to customise and solve my problem.
+Like every plant parent that suffers a great deal of stress when leaving their plant babies alone at home while they are overseas, I have decided a DIY method using IOT to customise and solve my problem.
 I mean what could go wrong.......right?
 <br></br>
 `*Insert nervous laughter*`